shubhes/NavicEngine/README.md

 1. Variation in Injection Duration: The injection duration of a single cylinder was increased or decreased from the nominal ECU value.
 This simulates injector failure scenarios caused by factors such as injector deposits, eroded injector nozzle holes, or solenoid coil/command signal anomalies.

+2. Start of Injection: The injection timing of one of the cylinders was slightly perturbed compared to the ECU-commanded signal.

+3. Injection Pressure Fault: The fuel pressure set-point was adjusted from the ECU command.

 # Dataset Contents

 1. **processed_PUMA.zip:** Zipped folder containing PUMA data.